JacobColbyTanner/projects_with_transformers/README.md

 1st: I will be performing next word prediction/generation on Shakespeare task (as in the tutorial above), but I will be changing the embedding from letter embeddings to word or partial word embeddings using different packages

+2nd: I will predict the next time step of neural activity by training a transformer on fMRI data.